Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: Patching over Hensel Semi-global fields

-It remains to show that the conditions (\ref{eq1}), (\ref{eq2}), (\ref{eq3}) also hold over $F_{A_j}$ for some $j$.
-The isomorphism in $\varphi_P$ is explicitly given by polynomials over $F^h_{\widehat{T},P}$, which we may clear the denominators and assume they are defined over $R^h_{\widehat{T}, P}$, which is the direct limit of the coordinate rings of \'etale neighborhoods of $P$ on $\mathcal{X}_{\widehat{T}}$.
-Therefore, the coefficients must lie in the coordinate ring of some \'etale neighborhoods of $P$, which is a finite type $\widehat{T}$-algebra.
-Then the coordinate ring must be defined by polynomials with coefficients in $A_j$ for some~$j$, whence the isomorphism $\varphi_P$ is defined by polynomials with coefficients in $F_{A_j}$.
-Similarly, we can show that $\varphi_U$ is given by polynomials with coefficients in $F_{A_k}$ for some $k$.
+The isomorphism ~$\varphi_P$ is explicitly given by polynomials over~$F^h_{\widehat{T},P}$.
+We may clear the denominators and assume they are defined over~$R^h_{\widehat{T}, P}$, which is the direct limit of the coordinate rings of \'etale neighborhoods of~$P$ on~$\mathcal{X}_{\widehat{T}}$.
+Therefore, the coefficients must lie in the coordinate ring of some \'etale neighborhood of~$P$, which is a finite type~$\widehat{T}$-algebra.
+Then the coordinate ring must be defined by polynomials with coefficients in~$A_j$ for some~$j$, whence the isomorphism~$\varphi_P$ is defined by polynomials with coefficients in~$F_{A_j}$.
+Similarly, we can show that~$\varphi_U$ is given by polynomials with coefficients in~$F_{A_k}$ for some~$k$.
 Then (\ref{eq3}) is also automatically defined by algebraic relations.
-Hence, we have shown that $\mathcal{F}$ meets the requirement of Proposition \ref{artin_modified}.
+Hence, we have shown that~$\mathcal{F}$ meets the requirement of Proposition~\ref{artin_modified}.